-Paul K. Wotton, Ph.D., has served as a Vericel Board member and as a member of the Board's Governance and Nominating Committee since 2015.
-Mr. Wotton is the former President and Chief Executive Officer and a board member of Obsidian Therapeutics, Inc., a position he held from 2019 until 2022.
-Previously, he was the founding President and Chief Executive Officer of Sigilon Therapeutics, Inc., a cell therapeutics company started in May 2016.
-Prior to that, he served as the President and Chief Executive Officer and as a member of the board of directors of Ocata Therapeutics, Inc. from July 2014 until its acquisition by Astellas Pharma US, Inc. in February 2016, where he also served as the Co-Chairman of the Integration Management Office from February 2016 until May 2016.
-Prior to Ocata, Dr. Wotton served as President and Chief Executive Officer and as a member of the board of directors of Antares Pharma, Inc. from October 2008 to June 2014.
-Prior to joining Antares, Dr. Wotton was the Chief Executive Officer of Topigen Pharmaceuticals.
-Prior to Topigen, he was the Global Head of Business Development of SkyePharma PLC.
-Earlier in his career, Dr. Wotton held senior level positions at Eurand International BV, Penwest Pharmaceuticals, Abbott Laboratories and Merck, Sharp and Dohme.
+- President and Chief Executive Officer and a board member of Obsidian Therapeutics, Inc., a privately-held company (2019-2022) - Founding President and Chief Executive Officer of Sigilon Therapeutics, Inc., a cell therapeutics company (2016-2019) - President and Chief Executive Officer and member of the board of directors of Ocata Therapeutics, Inc. (from July 2014 until its acquisition by Astellas Pharma US, Inc. in February 2016) - President and Chief Executive Officer and member of the board of directors of Antares Pharma, Inc., a publiclytraded biopharmaceutical company (2008-2014) - Held senior level positions at Eurand International BV, Penwest Pharmaceuticals, Abbott Laboratories and Merck, Sharp and Dohme

-Dr. Wotton serves as a member of the board of directors of Cynata Therapeutics Limited.
-He also serves as the Chair of the board of directors of Kytopen, a privately-held biotechnology company focused on developing cellular and genome engineering platforms.
-Previously, Dr. Wotton was a member of the board of directors and Chairman of the compensation committee of Veloxis Pharmaceuticals A/S, until its acquisition by Asahi Kasei in January 2020.
-Dr. Wotton is also past Chairman of the Emerging Companies Advisory Board of BIOTEC Canada and was named Ernst & Young Entrepreneur of the Year for Life Sciences, New Jersey, in 2014.
+- Chair of the board of directors of Kytopen, a privatelyheld biotechnology company focused on developing cellular and genome engineering platforms - Former member of the board of directors and Chairman of the compensation committee of Veloxis Pharmaceuticals A/S - Past Chairman of the Emerging Companies Advisory Board of BIOTEC Canada - Named Ernst & Young Entrepreneur of the Year for Life Sciences, New Jersey, in 2014

-Dr. Wotton received his Bachelor's in Pharmacy, with honors, from University College London, his Ph.D. in pharmaceutical sciences from the University of Nottingham and his M.B.A. from Kingston Business School.
-The Board of Directors believes Dr. Wotton's qualifications to serve on our Board of Directors include his leadership roles in the life sciences industry in a wide range of positions.
+- Bachelor's in Pharmacy, with honors, from University College London - Ph.D. in pharmaceutical sciences from the University of Nottingham - · M.B.A. from Kingston Business School